How To Start A Blog In 2018 And Make Money Blogging: The Ultimate Guide

 If you haven’t already, set up social accounts for your blog.
 Instagram, Twitter, Facebook and Pinterest are the big ones.

-It is recommended that you post to social media ever day.
-It can be a huge task but I have some tips on how to automate the process, and I’ve written an entire guide to creating a social media game plan here.
+It is recommended that you post to social media every day.
+It can be a huge task but I have some tips on how to automate the process, and I’ve written an entire guide to creating a social media game plan here that I think you find super useful!

 Once your blog is live it’s time to monetize!
 So how do you monetize a blog?
 Simply put, to monetize means you have added features to your blog that will earn you money.